SweetJenn23/BlockchainLab/README.md

-23. Create your asset by filling in the following information:
+23. Create an example asset to test your code by filling in the following information:

 * `"teamID": "teamID:**xxx**"` where ** **xxx** ** is the team number given to you at STSA.
 * `"teamName":""` — this could be any name you'd like.
 Be clever! :bowtie: